Jennifer Mnookin: Early life and education

-Born in 1967 in Cambridge, Massachusetts, Jennifer Mnookin is the daughter of Dale Mnookin and Robert Mnookin, the Samuel Williston Professor of Law at Harvard Law School.
-She grew up in Berkeley and Palo Alto, California.
-For college she returned to Cambridge, Massachusetts to attend Harvard College, where she became an editor for The Harvard Crimson and earned her Bachelor of Arts in 1988.
-She received her J.D. from Yale Law School in 1995 and a Ph.D. in the history and sociology of science and technology from the Massachusetts Institute of Technology in 1999.
+Born in 1967 in Cambridge, Massachusetts, Jennifer Mnookin is the daughter of Dale Mnookin and Robert Mnookin, a professor at Harvard Law School.
+Her family is Jewish, and she was raised in San Francisco Bay Area, California.

+Mnookin received a Bachelor of Arts degree from Harvard University in 1988, a Juris Doctor degree from Yale Law School in 1995, and a Ph.D. degree in the history and sociology of science and technology from the Massachusetts Institute of Technology in 1999.
+She was an editor for The Harvard Crimson when she was in college.